 Apart from the PGA, which is a central legislation, several states across India have enacted and implemented State specific laws governing gambling, gaming and other similar or related activities.
 Where a state law on the subject exists, it supersedes the PGA.

 While the PGA and most state statutes exempt games of 'mere skill’ from their purview, certain Indian states classify all games of mixed skill and chance as gambling regardless of whether skill is the predominant factor.
-In Assam, Odisha and Telangana in particular, games of mixed chance and skill cannot be played for any monetary consideration.
-Therefore, unfortunately, we do not currently offer the paid formats of the Dream11 Games to residents of Assam, Odisha and Telangana but do make available the ‘free-to-play’ formats of the Dream11 Games to such persons.
+In Assam and Orissa in particular, games of mixed chance and skill cannot be played for any monetary consideration.
+Therefore, unfortunately, we do not currently offer the paid formats of the Dream11 Games to residents of Assam and Orissa but do make available the ‘free-to-play’ formats of the Dream11 Games to such persons.

 With regard to Assam and Odisha, the laws in these states are unclear as to whether games of skill may be played for a fee.
 Therefore, currently, residents of Assam and Odisha are not permitted to play participate in the paid formats of the Dream11.com Fantasy Cricket & Football Game.
 Residents of Assam and Odisha may, however, participate in the ‘free-to-play’ version of the Dream11 Game.